 - Aftercare/Reentry

 - Alternatives to Detention and Placement

 - Community Based Programs

 - Diversion

-- Mental Health Services

 - Mentoring, Counseling, and Training Programs

+- Job Training

-The Goals and Objectives for each program purpose area are provided as context for the specific proposal requirements.
+The Goals and Objectives for each PPA are provided below as context for the specific proposal requirements.

 Aftercare/Reentry

 Community-based programs that prepare targeted youth to successfully return to their homes and communities after confinement in a training school, youth correctional facility, or other secure institution.
 These programs focus on preparing youth for release and providing a continuum of follow-up, post-placement services to promote successful reintegration into the community.